ReserveJudgement/GNN-Research-Agent/README.md

 - The agent is prompted with the dataset description and the task, and asked to generate code.
 - The code is run.
 If there are errors, they are fed back to the agent together with its generated code, with a prompt to fix the code.
 Three errors in a row exits the process.
-- If the code runs without errors, the evaluation of the resulting GNN is returned to the agent, with a prompt to update the code in order to improve results.
-Three trained GNNs exits the process.
+- If the code runs without errors, the evaluation of the resulting GNN is returned to the agent, with a prompt to write a summary report.
-- If at least one GNN is successfully trained, the agent is prompted to write a summary report.

 Agent process can be found in LLM-researcher.py